 To adjust the pulley height, first remove them from the risers and re-attach at the desired position, then undo the Velcro magnet attachments and re-attach a few cms below the new pulley position.
-If you lower the pulley height, you must also lengthen the brake lines accordingly.
-Moving the pulleys to the middle position on the risers requires the addition of about 10cm to the overall brake line lengths (measured from the mark on the lines).
-Moving to the lowest position requires an additional 20cm from the marks.
+If you lower the pulley height, you must also lengthen the brake lines/TST attachment lines accordingly.